mongodb/docs/source/includes/access-drop-user.rst

-To use the |local-cmd-name|  a user must have access that includes the :authaction:`dropUser` action for that database.
+A user must have the :authaction:`dropUser` :ref:`action
+<security-user-actions>` on a database to drop a user from that database.